Melanie Griffith: 1957–1969: Early life

 Melanie Richards Griffith was born on August 9, 1957, in Manhattan, New York City, to actress Tippi Hedren and Peter Griffith, a former child stage actor and advertising executive.
-Griffith's paternal ancestry is English, as well as Welsh, Scots-Irish, Irish, and Scottish, while her maternal ancestry is Swedish, Norwegian, and German.
+Griffith's paternal ancestry is English, as well as Welsh, Scots-Irish, Native Irish, and Scottish, while her maternal ancestry is Swedish, Norwegian, and German.
 Her parents separated when she was two years old, after which she relocated to Los Angeles with her mother.
 On February 4, 1961, Griffith's father married model and actress Nanita Greene and had two more children: Tracy Griffith, who also became an actress, and Clay A. Griffith, a set designer.
 Her mother married agent and producer Noel Marshall on September 27, 1964.

 During her childhood and adolescent years, she lived part of the time in New York with her father and part-time in Antelope Valley, California, where her mother formed the animal preserve Shambala.
 Griffith appeared in advertisements and briefly worked as a child model before abandoning the career, citing extreme shyness as the reason.
 While attending the Hollywood Professional School, Griffith was advanced in her studies, which allowed her to skip a grade level and graduate at age 16.